Greens reply to British Heart Foundation

 Local Green joins march for World Day for Animals in Laboratories

 Mark Dawes of Waltham Forest and Redbridge Green Party joined other Greens to march with

-hundreds of people in Oxford to mark World Day for Animals in Laboratories.
+hundreds of people in Nottingham to mark World Day for Animals in Laboratories.
 World Day for

 Animals in Laboratories on April 24th is a UN recognised date to highlight the millions of

 animals each year who suffer and die behind the walls of laboratories.